microsoft/frontend-appsells/README.md

 Most of the configuration is a fees schedule including ledger addresses of the recipient (developer of the app).

+Note, `0x046c88317b23dc57F6945Bf4140140f73c8FC80F` is my public address on both Ethereum and in the overhide-ledger:  I'm the make-pretend app developer in these samples.

 A screenshot of the configuration when done:

 ![config](https://github.com/microsoft/frontend-appsells/blob/main/docs/functions_config.png?raw=true)